zulven/collab-todo/README.md

 Backend Firebase Admin (verifying ID tokens):

+- Local development:
   - Create a **service account** in Google Cloud Console (Project settings -> Service accounts) and download the JSON key.
   - Do **not** commit the JSON file to the repository.
   - Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the JSON file before running the backend.
+- Cloud Run:
+  - Prefer using the Cloud Run runtime service account via Application Default Credentials (no JSON key file).
+  - Grant the service account permissions to access Firestore as needed.

 Firebase Hosting note: